mitmath/1806/README.md

 * C(A)<sup>⟂</sup> = left nullspace N(Aᵀ) ⊆ ℝᵐ, dimension m-r
 * nullspace N(A) ⊆ ℝⁿ, dimension n-r
 * N(A)<sup>⟂</sup> = row space C(Aᵀ) ⊆ ℝⁿ, dimension r

+(The consequence of this is an amazing fact: A and Aᵀ have the **same rank** r, since C(A) and C(Aᵀ) must have the same dimension r.
+Thus, if you do Gaussian elimination on A and Gaussian elimination on Aᵀ, you will get the **same number of pivots** in both cases even though the elimination processes are quite different.)

 **Further reading:** Textbook sections 3.5, 4.1; video [lecture 10](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-10-the-four-fundamental-subspaces/), video [lecture 14](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-14-orthogonal-vectors-and-subspaces/).
 Julia [notebook on transposes and orthogonality](https://github.com/mitmath/1806/blob/master/notes/Transposes.ipynb).